 With summer weather in full swing on either side of the pond, it is time to transition to some warm weather outfits, especially after we covered various spring suits and combinations in the last couple of months.

 Let’s focus on a few illustrations from an issue of Apparel Arts in 1937:

 Burma-Beige Tropical Worsted Suit

-First, look at the gentleman in a Burma-beige suit which is made of tropical worsted wool.
-Even for summer, some gentleman opted for double breasted suit which wear considerably warmer than a single breasted suit of the same cloth and make.
-This mode is a 4×1 double breasted coat with a very low buttoning point, that is even further exaggerated by the length of the coat.
-Fashion illustrations at the time seem to favor very tall men, although the gent on the street was probably a foot shorter on average.
+First, look at the gentleman in a Burma-beige suit, which is made of tropical worsted wool.
+Even for summer, some gentleman opted for double breasted suits, which were considerably warmer than a single breasted suit of the same cloth and make.
+This mode is a 4×1 double breasted coat with a very low buttoning point that is even further exaggerated by the length of the coat.
+Fashion illustrations at the time seem to favor very tall men, although the gent on the street was probably, on average, a foot shorter.
 The trousers are cut very full, feature standard cuffs, and have a slight break above the brown reverse calf leather shoes.
 His light colored shirt is combined with a Madras tie, Panama hat and a camera.

 Green Slacks & Espadrilles

 For more casual and relaxed occasions, let’s look at these gentlemen.
 The one to the left wears moss or seaweed green colored, double-pleated slacks.
 They were cut wide and worn high on the waist, according to the fashion of the day.
 Interestingly, they featured a 4 inch waistband, which was probably reinforced with some kind of rubber on the inside, since there is no visible side adjuster, and a belt would not have looked good either.
 His diagonal checked short-sleeved and collarless shirt is tucked in.
 On his feet, he wears some traditional white espadrilles.
 These shoes are a combination of jute fibers and canvas or cotton.